edrohan1/edx-documentation/en_us/shared/students/sfd_discussions/add_post.rst

    **Discussion** page or scrolling through one of the content-specific topics.

 #.
 Enter the complete text of your post.
 To format the text or add links or
-   images, click the buttons above the text field.
+   images, select the buttons above the text field.

 In a few courses, you can add posts, responses, and comments anonymously.
 If this is the case, you'll see a **Post Anonymously** check box under the field